-Spinal stenosis symptoms can vary from patient to patient and may range in severity from nonexistent to relentless.
+Spinal stenosis symptoms can vary from patient to patient and might range in severity from non-existent to relentless.
 In and of itself, spinal stenosis (a narrowing of the spinal canal) does not typically cause pain or discomfort.
-However, when the condition leads to the compression of the spinal canal or a nerve root, patients may experience pain, muscle weakness, tingling, and/or numbness.
+However, when the condition leads to the compression of the spinal cord or a nerve root, patients can experience pain, muscle weakness, tingling and/or numbness.

 The location of a patient’s spinal stenosis symptoms will vary depending on which region of the spine is affected:

 - Cervical spine (neck) – Neck, upper back, shoulders, and/or arms

 - Thoracic spine (middle back) – Middle back, ribs, torso, and/or inner organs

 - Lumbar spine (lower back) – Lower back, hips, buttocks, and/or legs

 Since the cervical and lumbar regions of the spine are considerably more flexible and are responsible for supporting more bodyweight than the thoracic region, these areas are more prone to stenosis.